litvem/T11_Schedule_Handler/README.md

 ## **Data flow**

 ### **<ins>Input Data</ins>**
 The input data are the clinics data, bookings and time interval.
 The intervals are stored in memory to keep track of which intervals are being watched by users.
-The component watches for insertion of bookings in the database and publish updated schedules to the time intervals affected by the new booking.
+The component watches for insertion of bookings in the database and publishes updated schedules to the time intervals affected by the new booking.

 >Example Schedule Request
 ```